-The texture node system is legacy and will be replaced soon by a new system.
+The texture node system is legacy and expected to be replaced by a new system.
 Due to this, the manual is not up to date with the latest version of Blender.

 Blender includes a node-based texture generation system, which enables textures creation by combining colors, patterns and other textures in the same way as shader writing with material nodes.

 These textures can be used for brushes, compositing and inside particle systems.

 To use texture nodes with the current texture, open the Texture Node editor.

 A new texture can be created by either clicking the New button in the Texture Node editor, or the New button in the Texture panel.
 Once a texture is selected, it can be toggled to a function as a regular texture or a node texture by clicking the Use Nodes option in the Texture Node editor.